Kekkodf/pypantera/README.md

     - Calibrated Multivariate Perturbations (**CMP**): Addition of sferical noise to the word embeddings.
 See reference [^2] for more information.
     - Mahalanobis Perturbations (**Mahalanobis**): Addition of eliptical noise to the word embeddings.
 See reference [^3] for more information.
     - Vickrey family of mechanisms (**Vickrey**): Perturbation performed using a treshold value to select the nearest perturbed embedding of a term.
-See reference [^4] for more information.
+See reference [^4] for more information. ù

+- **Word Sampling Perturbation**: This mechanism uses word sampling to obfuscate the text.
+The mechanism computes for each word in the text a list of neighbouring words with the respective scores, then it samples a substitution candidate from basing such sampling on the scores of the neighbouring terms and teh privacy budget $\varepsilon$.
+The mechansim implemented are the following:
+    - Customized Text (**CusText**): Sampling of the substitution candidate from the neighbouring $k$ words of the original word.
+See reference [^5] for more information.
+    - Sanitization Text (**SanText**): Sampling of the substitution candidate from the neighbouring words of the original word.
+See reference [^6] for more information.
+    - Truncated Exponential Mechanism (**TEM**): Sampling of the substitution candidate using the exponential mechanism with the scores of the neighbouring words.
+See reference [^7] for more information.

 ## Why use pyPANTERA?